Profession (novella): Plot summary

 Suddenly a stranger appears.
 He gives the policeman his business card and takes possession of George.
 The stranger introduces himself as Ladislas Ingenescu, Registered Historian.
 George and Ingenescu enter into a long conversation about history, society, and progress.
 George impatiently demands, and Ingenescu obtains for him, an interview with a Novian, an Outworlder on Earth to purchase talent.
 The Outworlder knows Ingenescu personally.
 He expresses anger at the Registered Historian (why to a Registered Historian, George wonders?) over Earth continually introducing very minor changes to the Tapes — such as the recent addition of the Beeman spectrograph for Metallurgists — necessitating the Outworlds to keep spending money to stay up to date.
-The Registered Historian introduces George as someone who thinks he may have a better solution.
+The Registered Historian introduces George as someone who may have a better solution.
 George contends that people can learn in ways other than being Taped, such as by reading books and in discussion with those who already hold the desired knowledge.
 This baffles the Outworlder, who sees it only as a source of additional expense.
 He breaks off their conversation.
 George is dismayed; the Registered Historian offers condolences.

 George is returned to the House and discovers the reality: the House is an Institute of Higher Studies.
 Those people who have the urge and persistence to create, even though they have been told otherwise about their abilities, are sent there to support the advancement of science and civilization.
 George has always been under constant observation, and it was subtly but deliberately suggested that he escape and seek out the doctor who sent him there.
 Reflecting on his experiences "outside," George realizes that a man named Beeman would have to have been the inventor of the Beeman spectrograph.
 Beeman could not have been Tape-educated and still have created the new device.
 Someone has to program the Tapes that program the Educated, "men and women with capacity for original thought."
 George's "keepers" in the Institute are revealed as sociologists, psychologists, historians, scientists, and other professionals who also demonstrated an innate capacity for original thought but not the stamina to keep fighting to express it.
-Their job is to help other determined, innovators like George–a small fraction–to avoid the same fate.
+Their job is to help other determined innovators like George–a small fraction–to avoid the same fate.
 The future of society is at stake.

 George himself has one final question.
 He asks, "Why do they call them Olympics?".